CNES/S1Tiling/docs/scenarios.rst

 :ref:`S1Processor`.
 A few options will be ignored though: calibration type, masking… But the following (non-obvious) options are mandatory:

-- :ref:`[DataSource].platform_list <datasource.platform_list>` -- but only a
+- :ref:`[DataSource].platform_list <datasource.platform_list>` -- however only
-  single value shall be used
+  a single value will be used
 - :ref:`[DataSource].relative_orbit_list <datasource.relative_orbit_list>` --
-  but only a single value shall be used
+  however only a single value will be used
 - :ref:`[DataSource].first_date <datasource.first_date>` and
   :ref:`[DataSource].last_date <datasource.last_date>` if
   :ref:`[DataSource].download <datasource.download>` is ``True`` and EOF files